cyberxastro/CodeCraft--An-online-editor/README.md

 # Importance
   CodeCraft is designed to provide a dynamic coding environment where users can instantly see the results of their code changes.
 It aims to streamline the coding experience, fostering creativity, collaboration, and learning.

+# Upcoming Features
+* Live Preview Cards on Homepage:
+Soon, enjoy live project previews directly on the homepage.
+Get a sneak peek without opening the entire pen, enhancing the browsing experience.

+* Community Sharing:
+Our upcoming Community tab will enable users to freely share their work, ideas, and collaborate with fellow developers.
+Join a thriving ecosystem of creativity.

 # Why CodeCraft?
 1. Seamless Live Compilation
 CodeCraft utilizes the CodeMirror library to offer a seamless live compilation experience.
 Write your HTML, CSS, and JavaScript code, and witness the changes instantly without the need for manual refreshing.